skysakir/jaymartmedia.github.io/blog/2024-11-22-call-chatgpt-api-from-node.md

 ## Setup Node script

-You can refer to the OpenAPI quickstart guide for the latest instructions, or follow the steps below: https://platform.openai.com/docs/quickstart
+You can refer to the OpenAI quickstart guide for the latest instructions, or follow the steps below: https://platform.openai.com/docs/quickstart

-Add the openapi library:
+Add the openai library:
 ```shell
 npm install openai
 ```